gngianni/python_stats_tutorial/README.md

 https://mybinder.org/v2/gh/gngianni/python_stats_tutorial/HEAD

+## Python Stats Tutorial Assignment
+The python code contained in this repo has been created using the information here: https://scipy-lectures.org/packages/statistics/index.html#id25

 ## Notes
 The `environment.yml` file should list all Python libraries on which your notebooks depend, specified as though they were created using the following `conda` commands: